castorini/anserini/docs/experiments-msmarco-doc.md

 2020-01-14 16:36:30,961 INFO  [main] index.IndexCollection (IndexCollection.java:859) - Total 3,213,835 documents indexed in 00:45:32
 ```

-## Retrieving and Evaluating the Dev set
+## Performing Retrieval on the Dev Queries

 Let's download the queries and qrels: